FreeCAD/FreeCAD/AI_POLICY.md

 ### Disclosure

-We request disclosure of the used technology with tags in the PR and in the commit messages:
+We request disclosure of the used technology in the PR description (in natural language) and with git trailers in the commit messages:
 ```
 Assisted-by: [Model-Family] ([Version/ID])
 ```